-This section will take you step-by-step to secure your Office 365 account using the Microsoft Authentication application.
-The authentication factor requires a smartphone where the Microsoft Authenticator application can be installed.
+This section takes you step-by-step to secure your Microsoft 365 account using the Microsoft Authenticator app.
+The Authenticator factor requires a smartphone where the Microsoft Authenticator app can be installed.

-Note: It is crucial that you use the "Receive notifications for verification" option as that will ensure your ability to authenticate without any further inputs on your computer or mobile device.
+Note: It is recommended to use the "Receive notifications for verification" option as this will ensure your ability to authenticate without any further inputs on your computer or mobile device.

-Step 5: On your mobile device, open "App Store" for iPhone, or "Google Play" for Android.
+Step 4: On your mobile device, open "App Store" for iOS, or "Google Play" for Android.

 Note: Step 4d only applies to Apple devices.

 Note: Depending on your device, this step may display in a different sequence.
-You may choose to read through this step or skip.
+You may choose to read through this step or tap "skip."

-j.
-Scan the QR code described in Step 6 below using your mobile device.
+4j.
+Scan the QR code described in Step 5 below using your mobile device.

-Step 6: Scan the QR code displayed on the computer screen using your Microsoft Authenticator
+Step 5: Scan the QR code displayed on the computer screen.
+Select "Next."

-Step 7: Once the "Mobile app has been configured for notifications and verification
+Step 6: Once the "Mobile app has been configured for notifications and verification codes"

 Note: The below prompt will display on your computer screen while you authenticate on your mobile device.

-Note: If a phone number is auto-populated in the field, confirm that the number is valid.
-This number will only be necessary in the event you lose access to the Microsoft Authenticator application.
-The number entered can be Mobile or Land-Line, but must not be your office number as you will only be promoted to authenticate off-campus.
+Note: If a phone number is auto-populated, ensure the number is valid.
+This number will only be necessary in the event you lose access to the Microsoft Authenticator app.
+The number entered can be mobile or landline, but must be accessible off-campus.

-Step 10: This step allows you to reduce the number of times you are asked to sign
+Step 9: This step allows you to reduce the number of times you are asked to sign-in, and

 Congratulations!
-You have completed your MFA setup using your authentication application as the authentication factor.
+You have completed your MFA setup using your Authenticator app as the authenticator factor.